 In teen-specific rehab programs, patients will be surrounded by other teens who are struggling with similar drug abuse issues.
 In group therapy, they can learn from others’ experiences and offer support.
 Since peer pressure plays such a big role in the teen drug scene, teens can make new friends and tap into positive peer pressure, helping them to resist relapse when they exit formal treatment.

 Academics are also a core component of any teen drug treatment program.
 This ensures that teens in treatment don’t fall further behind on their schoolwork while they are getting the help they need for drug abuse issues.

 Extended care is often recommended for teens struggling with drug abuse.
 According to an article in Addiction Medicine, it’s recommended that teens spend at least a year in treatment in order to have the best chance at long-term sobriety.

 Is Treatment Necessary?

 The truth is that it’s extremely difficult to kick the drug habit without going through a proper youth addiction treatment program.
 Addiction is a complicated issue that often goes much deeper than simple curiosity.
 That’s why most drug treatment programs that deal with teen drug abuse also include individual therapy, group therapy and medical care and treatment as part of the program.
-Call us at (800) 943-0566, so we can help you find the right program for your teen.
+Call us at (800) 943-0566, and our treatment support advisors can help you find the right program for your teen.

 - Why do some teens begin wearing shirts with long sleeves when using drugs?